rustyeddy/rustyeddy.com/content/software/_index.md

 ### Back to the Backend

-Back to me: after a few iterations and expanded tests cases all tests finally pass!
+Let's say our developer Joan, after a few iterations has completed the feature developement and all tests cases finally pass, yea!

-At this point I will commit the code to my _feature branch_ and _pushe_ the branch to the server where I will then create a _pull request_ (also known as a _Merge Request_ in gitlab).
+At this point she will commit the code to the _feature branch_ and _push_ the branch to the server where she will then create a _Pull Request (PR)_.

-The _pull request_ become the opportunity to have all newly introduced code scrutinized by our annoying peers.
+> A Pull Request (PR) in github also known as a _Merge Request (MR)_
+> in gitlab

+The _Pull Request (PR)_ or _Merge Request (MR)_ is the next step to
+getting the code officially accepted or _merged_ into the _master_ or _main_ branch, which is typically the branch used to officially release software.

-### Pull Requests and Peer Reviews
+### Pull Requests, Tests and Peer Reviews

-The _Pull Request_ sets off an automatic / automated series of systems tests that when they pass will grant the code the ability to be merged into main, provided Joan's changes pass _peer review_.
+However before the new code can be officially _merged_ into main line and eventually released two important things must happen:

+1. A series of automated tests will be fire off and all tests must pass ensuring the new code does not break old functionality

+2. The code needs to be reviewed by other developers also known as peer review ensuring the code adheres to agreed upon coding standards.

+#### Automated Tests

+Both the automated tests including the new tests must pass ensuring all new and old code run correctly and no _regression bugs_ have been introduced.
+These automated tests can also be a good place to add things like _static analysis_ and _code coverage_.

+#### Peer Reviews

-Joan's code will also need to be _Peer Reviewed_ by a couple colleges.
+Likewise the code will also be _Peer Reviewed_ by a colleague or two.
+Let's say we have two additional developers Bob and Brenda also experienced developers, we'll have Bob and Brenda look over Joans new code.

-Bob and Brenda also sharp developers will scrutinize Joans code, if they see things that do not adhere to coding standards, or create potential future problems Bob and Brenda can make comments on the code and that Joan will have to address, either defending her given code or making appropriate changes sending her back to the "Edit -> Debug" cycle above.
+If they see things that do not adhere to coding standards, or create potential future problems Bob and Brenda can make comments on the code that Joan will have to address, either defending her given code or making appropriate changes sending her back to the "Edit -> Debug -> Test" cycle mentioned above.

 ### Merge on to Main

-At long last, the peer review passes and the code is _Merged_ into the _Main_ branch.
-Victory.
+At long last, the automated tests all pass and the peer review passes, pheeeww!
+Those peer reviews can be a bit stressful at times.
+But finally the code is _Merged_ into the _Main_ branch.
+Victory!

 Let's move that card over to the _Done_ list on the Kanban board!

 To note: the tests Joan had written to validate this new feature will become part of the automated tests from now forevermore ensuring this